Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Add the following code after the

-// Step 1.3: initialise MobileCredentialHolder SDK
+// Claim Credential - Step 1.3: initialize MobileCredentialHolder SDK

 comment to initialise the SDK by creating a new instance of theMobileCredentialHolder

-class:SwiftmobileCredentialHolder = MobileCredentialHolder.shared try mobileCredentialHolder.initialise()
+class:SwiftmobileCredentialHolder = MobileCredentialHolder.shared try mobileCredentialHolder.initialize(userAuthRequiredOnInitialize: false)

 -